How to Get to the Falkland Islands

 Next day, second try.
 This time the weather was wonderful and after a very short flight we landed safely on the Falklands.
 Once there, our image of the islands was proven completely wrong: it was sunny and warm and absolutely beautiful.

-The first night we spent in the small settlement of Darwin from where we walked to the southernmost suspension bridge in the world (yes, we’re still kind of at the end of the world); a fantastic walk: the landscape is beautiful and the colors amazing: brown-green ground, yellow bushes, navy blue sea, a wonderful blue sky and here and there white houses with red or green roofs.
+The first night we spent in the small settlement of Darwin from where we walked to the southernmost suspension bridge in the world (yes, we’re still kind of at the end of the world).
+It was a fantastic walk: the landscape is beautiful and the colors amazing.
+Brown-green ground, yellow bushes, navy blue sea, a wonderful blue sky and here and there white houses with red or green roofs.
 And it was so hot – a real summer day.

 The next day we flew to the most southerly inhabited island, Sea Lion Island.
 Penguin colonies surround the lodge (we could even see and hear one from our room), sea elephants lie on the white sandy beaches, sea lions, rockhopper penguins and cormorants inhabit the rocks and cliffs on the southern side of the island and a lot of other birds live on the grassland and around the ponds.